You have the right to unpaid time off to look after your child up to their 18th birthday. This is called 'ordinary' or unpaid parental leave.

 If your child has a disability

-You can take parental leave more flexibly if you receive a disability living allowance or personal independence payment for your child.
+You can take parental leave more flexibly if you receive Disability Living Allowance (DLA) or Personal Independence Payment (PIP) for your child.

 For example, you could take 1 or 2 days' leave rather than blocks of a week at a time.